Sanford K. Moats

-Lieutenant General Sanford Kenneth Moats (born December 4, 1921) is an American Air Force lieutenant general and fighter ace.
+Lieutenant General Sanford Kenneth Moats (December 4, 1921 – December 28, 2023) was an American Air Force lieutenant general and fighter ace.
 He was vice commander of the Tactical Air Command, with headquarters at Langley Air Force Base, Virginia, responsible for maintaining peak combat efficiency in the tactical fighter and reconnaissance operations, and training air and ground crews as required for U.S. Air Forces in Europe and Pacific Air Forces.

 Biography

 Moats was born in 1921, in Kansas City, Missouri.
 He attended Kansas State College before entering the Army Air Corps as an aviation cadet.
 He completed pilot training and was commissioned a second lieutenant in December 1943.

 Moats went to England in 1944 as a P-51 Mustang pilot.
 During his service in the European Theater of Operations, he flew 89 combat missions with a total of 367 combat hours and qualified as an ace.
 Moats participated in repelling the German Luftwaffe's Operation Bodenplatte.

 In 1945 he was transferred to the Pacific area for duty with the U.S. Army Air Forces and returned later that year to Army Air Forces headquarters in Washington, D.C.
 In 1947 he again went overseas and was assigned to the 81st Fighter Wing at Wheeler Field, Hawaii.
-Following exchange duty in 1950 with the U.S. Marine Corps, he rejoined the 81st Fighter Wing at Royal Air Force Station Bentwaters, England, in 1951, as pilot, operations officer, and then commander of the 91st Fighter Squadron.
+Following exchange duty in 1950 with the U.S. Marine Corps, he rejoined the 81st Fighter Wing at Royal Air Force Station Bentwaters, England, in 1951, as a pilot, operations officer, and then commander of the 91st Fighter Squadron.

 Moats was assigned in September 1955 to the Office of the Secretary of the Air Force, Washington, D.C., where he was chief of the Civil Branch, Community Relations Division.
 In December 1957 he assumed command of the 60th Fighter Interceptor Squadron at Otis Air Force Base, Mass.
-In September 1960 he was named director, Combat Operations, 26th Air Division at Hancock Field, Syracuse, N.Y., and became director of operations and training before leaving there in January 1963.
+In September 1960 he was named director, of Combat Operations, 26th Air Division at Hancock Field, Syracuse, N.Y., and became director of operations and training before leaving there in January 1963.

 Moats attended the Military Assistance Institute and in March 1963 was assigned to the Military Assistance Advisory Group, Republic of China, in Taipei.